CONDITIONS

 Colposcopy or vulvoscopy (a closer look using a magnifying lens) if needed

-We take time to explain what we’re doing, what we see, and what next steps are — always with your full consent and comfort in mind.
-Proper diagnosis is crucial for effective treatment and peace of mind.
+A biopsy (small tissue sample) if anything abnormal is foundWe take the time to explain what we’re doing, what we see and what next steps are — always with your full consent and comfort in mind.
+Proper diagnosis is key to effective treatment and peace of mind.

-Treatment Options for Lumps, Lesions, or Cysts
+Treatment for Lumps, Lesions or Cysts

-Treatment depends on the cause, size, location, and your symptoms.
-If a cyst becomes infected, a doctor can drain it.
+Treatment depends on the cause, size, location and your symptoms.
+If a cyst becomes infected a doctor can drain it.

-Bartholin’s cysts: may require drainage, marsupialisation (creating a small opening), or removal if recurrent.
+Bartholin’s cysts: may require drainage, marsupialisation (creating a small opening) or removal if recurrent.
 Bartholin gland cysts are often diagnosed using MRI to distinguish them from other cystic lesions.

-At Happiher, we also offer minor procedures in a comfortable outpatient setting, with prompt referrals for surgery if needed.
+At Happiher we also offer minor procedures in a comfortable outpatient setting with prompt referrals for surgery if needed.

 Prevention and Self-Care